PROVENGE Treatment Process

 After 6 appointments, your treatment with PROVENGE is complete.

-As this sample schedule shows, your time commitment for PROVENGE is only 6 appointments
+As this sample schedule shows, your time commitment for PROVENGE is 6 appointments

 over about a month.
 After these appointments, no future treatments with PROVENGE